Megalopolis: In popular culture

-Metropolis

-Metropolis is a 1927 German expressionist science-fiction drama film directed by Fritz Lang.
-Written by Thea von Harbou in collaboration with Lang, it stars Gustav Fröhlich, Alfred Abel, Rudolf Klein-Rogge and Brigitte Helm.
-Erich Pommer produced it in the Babelsberg Studios for Universum Film A.G.
-(Ufa).
-The silent film is regarded as a pioneering science-fiction movie, being among the first feature-length movies of that genre.
-Filming took place over 17 months in 1925–26 at a cost of over five million Reichsmarks.

 Judge Dredd

 In the Judge Dredd (1977) comic book series and its spinoff series, Mega-City One is a huge fictional megalopolis-size city-state covering much of what is now the Eastern United States and some of Canada.
-The exact geography of the city depends on which writer and artist has done which story, but from its first appearance it has been associated with New York City's urban sprawl; originally it was presented as a future New York, which was retconned as the centre of a "Mega-City One" in the very next story.
+The exact geography of the city depends on which writer and artist has done which story.
+However, from its first appearance it has been associated with New York City's urban sprawl; originally, it was presented as a future New York, which was retconned as the centre of a "Mega-City One" in the very next story.
 The Architects' Journal placed it at No. 1 in their list of "comic book cities".

-Blade Runner

-Blade Runner is a 1982 neo-noir science fiction film directed by Ridley Scott, written by Hampton Fancher and David Peoples, and starring Harrison Ford, Rutger Hauer, Sean Young, and Edward James Olmos.
-It is a loose adaptation of Philip K. Dick's novel Do Androids Dream of Electric Sheep?
-(1968).
-The film is set in a dystopian future Los Angeles of 2019, in which synthetic humans known as replicants are bio-engineered by the powerful Tyrell Corporation to work on off-world colonies.
-When a fugitive group of replicants led by Roy Batty (Hauer) escapes back to Earth, burnt-out cop Rick Deckard (Ford) reluctantly agrees to hunt them down.

 Sprawl trilogy

 In William Gibson's Sprawl trilogy, "the Sprawl" is a colloquial name for the "Boston-Atlanta Metropolitan Axis" (BAMA), an urban sprawl environment on a massive scale, and a fictional extension of the real Northeast megalopolis.
 The Sprawl is a visualization of a future where virtually the entire East Coast of the United States, from Boston to Atlanta, has melded into a single mass of urban sprawl.
 It has been enclosed in several geodesic domes and merged into one megacity.
 The city has become a separate world with its own climate, no real night/day cycle, and an artificial sky that is always grey.